Mehdi Hasan: 2024–present: Launching of the digital media company Zeteo and the return of Head to Head

-Forbes interviewed Hasan in February 2024 when the website Zeteo News was created on the Substack platform.
-Hasan stated: Zeteo "is an ancient Greek word that means to seek out, to inquire, to get to the truth".
+Forbes interviewed Hasan in February 2024 when the website Zeteo was created on the Substack platform.
+Hasan stated that Zeteo is "an ancient Greek word that means to seek out, to inquire, to get to the truth".
 Zeteo was presented as a subscription-based news organization.
 He announced that the platform will "bring you hard-hitting interviews and unsparing analysis that you won't find elsewhere".
 Hasan presents a new video series on the Zeteo News channel, the first one was called "Debunked!
 Top seven lies about Gaza".

-Contributors announced upon Zeteo's launch in April 2024 included Naomi Klein, Greta Thunberg, Viet Thanh Nguyen, John Harwood, Fatima Bhutto and Owen Jones, who would co-host the podcast Two Outspoken alongside Hasan.
+Contributors announced upon Zeteo's launch in April 2024 included Naomi Klein, Greta Thunberg, Viet Thanh Nguyen, John Harwood, Fatima Bhutto, and Owen Jones, who would co-host the podcast Two Outspoken alongside Hasan.
 On 19 April 2024, it was announced that Bassem Youssef will join Zeteo as co-host for their new podcast We're Not Kidding.
 In June 2024, Al-Jazeera announced the return of Hasan as host of Head to Head.
-The program returned with two interviews, one with Israeli historian, Benny Morris, and another with the former translator for Deng Xiaoping, Victor Gao, recorded in London in July 2024.
+The programme returned with two interviews, one with Israeli historian, Benny Morris, and another with the former translator for Deng Xiaoping, Victor Gao, recorded in London in July 2024.

 In late October 2024, Hasan appeared as a guest panelist on the CNN show NewsNight with Abby Phillip.
-During the discussion, CNN contributor Ryan Girdusky told Hasan, "I hope your beeper doesn’t go off," referring to the 2024 Lebanon electronic device attacks.
-Hasan responded by asking Girdusky, "Did you just say I should be killed live on CNN?".
+During the discussion, CNN contributor Ryan Girdusky told Hasan, "I hope your beeper doesn’t go off", referring to the 2024 Lebanon electronic device attacks.
+Hasan responded by asking Girdusky, "Did you just say I should be killed live on CNN?"
 After a break, Girdusky was removed from the panel and host Abby Phillip apologized to Hasan.
 CNN released a statement saying "There is zero room for racism or bigotry at CNN" and that Girdusky would not be invited back to the network.
 Zeteo released the documentary Gaza: Doctors Under Attack in July 2025 after the BBC decided not to air the film.

 Views and political beliefs

 Islamic faith

-During a sermon delivered in 2009, Hasan made remarks about "the kuffar, the disbelievers, the atheists who remain deaf and stubborn to the teachings of Islam, the rational message of the Quran."
+During a sermon delivered in 2009, Hasan made remarks about "the kuffar, the disbelievers, the atheists who remain deaf and stubborn to the teachings of Islam, the rational message of the Quran".
 Quoting a verse of the Quran, Hasan used the term "cattle" to describe non-believers and called them "incapable of the intellectual effort it requires to shake off those blind prejudices."
 He also included homosexuality in a list of categories which he argued were transgressive of Islam.
 Quotes from these sermons were first publicized by Peter Hitchens in 2012; in his immediate response, Hasan argued these statements had been "selectively edited".

-In 2019, Hasan apologized for his comments, which he declared to "deeply regret" now, and called them "dumb", "ranty" and "offensive".
+In 2019, Hasan apologized for his comments, which he declared to "deeply regret" now, and called them "dumb offensive ranty stuff".